torryatco/Redesign-spr25/readme.md

 Clicking the buttons should reveal a different video.

-Create variables and spread the links into an array.
+Create variables and a function:

 ```js
 const videoLinks = document.querySelectorAll('.content-video a');